hweifluids/academicpage-dev1/_pages/about.md

 Before joining UoM, he first graduted from CDHAW, **Tongji** University with a bachelor's degree and honored with outstanding thesis student, and served as a part-time research assistant at Shanghai Automotive Wind Tunnel Center (SAWTC).
 Then he graduated from Department of Mechanical Engineering, National University of Singapore (**NUS**) with a master's degree with distinction and Grade-A Thesis.
 He worked at The Aerodynamics Acoustics & Noise control Technology Centre (AANTC) of The Hong Kong University of Science and Technology (**HKUST**) as a research assistant.
 Later, he worked at TenFong Technology (Shenzhen) Co., Ltd. (**TenFong**) as a research engineer in aerodynamics and aeroacoustics, developing CFD-CAA solvers and related post-processors.

 His research interest includes aerodynamics and fluid mechanics.
 On one hand, he employs DNS-based high-order spectral element method (SEM), mainly Nek5000, to solve basic fluid mechanics problems, and on the other hand, he also uses commercial CFD tools like Star-CCM+ to simulate engineering cases like automobiles, eVTOLs, and bicycle frameworks.
 Additionally, he is familiar with 3D data-driven tools (DMD, POD, SPOD) and Lagrangian coherent structure identification (by FTLE).
-He is the mantainer of py3DFTLE-GPU library.
+He is the sole developer of **PyFTLE3D** GUI toolbox for LCS research.
 On the other hand, he is interested in experimental fluid mechanics, especially low-speed wind tunnel testing.

 He has little citation     <a href="https://scholar.google.com/citations?user=5szoCzkAAAAJ" style="text-decoration: none; border: none;">
   <img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2Fhweifluids%2Facademicpage-dev1%2Fgoogle_scholar_crawler%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations" alt="Google Scholar" style="border: none;">